What's in this Chile currency guide?

 - Once your funds are received by the provider the converted CLP amount will be transfered to the recipient account you specify in Chile.

-Use our Send to CLP calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Chilean Peso deposited into the recipient bank account and less margins and fees kept by the banks!
+Use our Send to Chilean Peso calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Chilean Peso deposited into the recipient bank account and less margins and fees kept by the banks!